felixtsem5/azure-docs/articles/aks/ingress-basic.md

 # Create an ingress controller in Azure Kubernetes Service (AKS)

+You will have to have a working AKS cluster ready.

 An ingress controller is a piece of software that provides reverse proxy, configurable traffic routing, and TLS termination for Kubernetes services.
 Kubernetes ingress resources are used to configure the ingress rules and routes for individual Kubernetes services.
 Using an ingress controller and ingress rules, a single IP address can be used to route traffic to multiple services in a Kubernetes cluster.

 This article shows you how to deploy the [NGINX ingress controller][nginx-ingress] in an Azure Kubernetes Service (AKS) cluster.
 Two applications are then run in the AKS cluster, each of which is accessible over the single IP address.